-If you look in our comparison tables of spread betting platforms you can see that less than 30% of retail traders make money spread betting.
+If you look at our comparison tables of spread betting platforms, you can see that less than 30% of retail traders make money spread betting.

 I have worked in the spread betting industry for more than 20 years as a broker, research provider and reviewed and there are some common themes that are consistent in profitable spread betting traders.
 In those two decades, I’ve dealt with all sorts of clients from absolute beginners to large institutional hedge funds and from that here are some tips on how you can increase your chances of making money from financial spread betting.

 Can you make money spread betting on the financial markets?

 The simple answer to this is yes.
 Spread betting provides access to an unprecedented range of markets.
 The simple fact of the matter is that markets do one of two things.
 They either go up or go down.
 It is the rate at which they do so and whether you pick the right direction that determines if you make money.

 Spread betting is not like placing a normal bet where your losses are capped at the initial stake.
 You are betting a certain amount per point move of an asset.

 If the asset is priced at 100, it means that if it goes to 0 and you have bet £1 per point, you can lose £100.
 So for a £1 bet, your potential downside is 100x your stake.

 On the plus side, if the price goes to 500, you make £400, which is a monster return for a £1 bet.
 You can read our article on how spread betting works here.

 Making money from spread betting isn’t something that just happens, you will need to plan and to stick to a strategy to stand the best chance of making money from spread betting.
 Many spread betting and CFD traders lose money.